The Healing Power of Tea

 toxins from pesticides in crops, hormone-injected meat and dairy products,

-soy, white flour,
+soy, white flour, table salt,

 MSG (monosodium glutamate),